 - Best areas to stay in Sorrento

-Overall, Centro Storico is the best place to stay in Verona for tourist because it has a super central location and it has a wide range of tourist amenities.
-If you stay here, you will be located within easy walking distance to famous tourist attractions, as well as mnay shopping, dining, and nightlife venues in the city.
+Overall, I recommend Centro Storico as the best base in Verona for first-timers and for those travel without a car due to its central location.
+If you stay here, you will be located within easy access to tourist attractions, shopping, dining, and nightlife venues.